kingakwa/PROJECT-1-Migration-of-Source-Code-from-Bitbucket-to-GitHub/README.md

 ![Screenshot 2025-02-05 064748](https://github.com/user-attachments/assets/1da1bd2b-91a2-4d83-9613-2de92369c9d3)

 -Any change on the main repo automatically triger and synronise with the gitHub repo.

+## Test the Pipeline

-- Test file was created in bitbucket repo and it automatically syncronised with the gitHub repo https://github.com/kingakwa/Testing-migration
+- Test file was created in bitbucket repo and it automatically syncronised with the gitHub repo https://github.com/kingakwa/Testing-migratio
+- Commit and push the bitbucket-pipelines.yml file to Bitbucket.
+- Navigate to Bitbucket Repository > Pipelines
+- Manually trigger the pipeline or push a change to test.
+- Verify that the repository is correctly mirrored to GitHub.